davison/ha-sinkhole/README.md

 while true; do dig +short google.com; sleep 1; done
 ```

 Now let's kill the primary service and see what happens.
-SSH to your two `dns-node`'s and figure out the machine with the VIP (`ip addr` or `ifconfig` will tell you).
+SSH to your two `dns-node`'s in new terminals and figure out the machine with the VIP (`ip addr` or `ifconfig` will tell you).
 On that machine, shut down the `dns-node`;

 ```bash
 systemctl --user stop dns-node